tandrewnichols/vim-rumrunner/README.md

 - `rum#prev()` - Move down the most recently used list (to less recently used files).
 This is mapped by default to `[r` (for "rum" or "recent") and available via the `:RumPrev` command.
 - `rum#next()` - Move up the most recently used list (to more recently used files).
 This is mapped by default to `]r` and available via the `:RumNext` command.

-Both of these commands and mappings take counts to jump more than one file at a time and both call [rum#suspend()](rum-suspend), which makes rumrunner stop changing the mru list, even as files are loaded.
+Both of these commands and mappings take counts to jump more than one file at a time and both call [rum#suspend()](rum-suspend), which makes Rumrunner stop changing the mru list, even as files are loaded.
 They then call [rum#resume()](rum-resume) in a timer (with a default timeout of 2 seconds).
 This timer is debounced so that, if you continue to navigate the tree, the timeout is reset, which means that you can navigate down the mru list 3 files by typing `[r` 3 times (unlike other mru implementations in which you would just bounce between the two newest files).
 I like a 2 second timeout because it gives me a moment to look at the file to see if it's the one I want and still move on if necessary before rum resumes, but you can configure that value via [g:rum.resume_timeout](rum-resume-timeout).

 Example: